Skip to Main Content

 Once you have logged in to your chosen database:

-1. Select the relevant section of the database and use the search options provided to search for your case.
-If you have the party names this is often an easy and reliable way to search.
-Refer to the Quick Guides to Key Databases and the help pages for individual databases on the Law Databases page as necessary.
+1. Select the relevant section of the database for case law searching and use the options provided to search for your case.
+If you have the party names or citation this is often an easy and reliable way to search.

 2. If you are unable to locate the case:

-• Try a different way of searching for the case e.g. try a citation search, search for just one of the party names, search by judge's name, date of judgment, court, etc.;
+• Try a different way of searching for the case e.g. search for just one of the party names, search by judge's name, date of judgment, court, etc.;

 • Check any alternative databases which include cases for that jurisdiction;

-• Search for the law report series title on the Library Catalogue.
+• If you know where the case was reported, search for the law report series title on the Library Catalogue.
 If the title you need is listed, the catalogue should indicate if it is included on a different database;

 • Try using print resources;

-• Refer to the section Finding cases in law reports not held in the library in this guide.
+• Refer to Finding cases in law reports not held in the library in this guide.

 Using printed resources

 1. Run a Keyword search on the Library Catalogue for the word digests or law reports and your chosen subject.
-For example;
+For example, international law digests, arbitration law reports.

-2. Check the Subject Guides to find the name of some key law reports for different areas of law.
+2. Check the Subject Guides to find the name of key law reports for different areas of law.
+Often a series of law reports will have an index that you can browse.

-4. Use the subject indexes of general series of law reports.
+3. Use the subject indexes of general series of law reports, for example the All England Law Reports.

-The Library has a wide range of electronic law reports available via its Law databases page.
+The Library has a wide range of electronic law reports available via the Law databases page.

 If you aren't sure which database covers your subject:

-• Look at the list of resources from the Law Databases page; the 'more information' buttons underneath the database name provide an overview of coverage for each database;
+1. Look at the list of resources from the Law Databases page; the descriptions of each database will outline whether they cover any specific topics;

 Once you have logged in to your chosen database:

 1. Select the relevant section of the database and use the search options provided to search for your case.
-Search by subject term or keywords and type in words relevant to your subject area.
-Be aware that databases search in different ways for words so use the search help options in the database to help you to construct your search.
-Refer to our Guides to Key Databases and the help pages for individual databases on the Law Databases page as necessary.
+Search by subject or keywords and type in words relevant to your topic.

 2. If you are unsuccessful: